MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 But there are a couple special characters (`''` and `*`) that you can use to make a more exact search:

 - Placing the search text between `''` (for example, `man`) will find only field values that match the entire text and case.
-- Placing `*` after the search text will find field values that start with the text, including case.
-Placing `*` before the search text will find field values the end with the text, including case.
+- Placing `*` after the search text will find field values that start with the text, matching the case.
+Placing `*` before the search text will find field values the end with the text, matching the case.
 - When using these special characters, if you want to make the search case insensitive, place **@** before the search text.

 The following table will help explain the search through examples.